 Medicos Need Better Than Social Media Tips, so I Zoomed Out and Built This.

 On a quiet evening, I was scrolling through my Instagram.
 A reel, from a Medical Creator, popped up which said, “Are you a medico and broke ?
 Then follow me to fix your situation”.
 The clickbait was strong, featuring an AI-generated image of a frustrated doctor.
 I get curious when big claims are made, so I watched it whole.
-The reel contained information that one should create an emergency fund, that mutual funds are suitable for medical professionals, and that one must take term and health insurance.
+The reel covered creating an emergency fund, mutual funds suitable for medical professionals, and the need for term and health insurance.
 The reel ended, and the caption concluded with “follow to know more”.

-After a few reels, another finance influencer, this time a CA professional, was explaining how a layman can read the balance sheet of a listed hospital chain company, which announced its quarterly results.
-He explained how the results affected the EBITDA, P/E ratios and how the company is planning to expand.
+After a few reels, another finance influencer, this time a CA professional, explained how a layperson can read the balance sheet of a listed hospital chain company that had announced its quarterly results.
+He explained how the results affected the EBITDA and P/E ratios and how the company plans to expand.
 This reel also ended with “follow to know more” with an additional CTA to write the word ‘health’ in the comments, to which he would send his notes.

-Before I closed Instagram, I came across another reel claiming how AI will replace doctors, especially Radiologists and how OpenAI and Anthropic have come up with their health data ventures, which will take over medical professionals soon [with loud music].
+Before I closed Instagram, I came across another reel claiming that AI will replace doctors, especially Radiologists, and that OpenAI and Anthropic have launched health data ventures that will take over medical professionals soon [with loud music].
 It also said “AI may not replace you, but someone with AI will definitely”.
 I shut down Instagram for the day and began thinking.

-Daily, we all watch reels and posts that are centred around topics like personal finance, economics, business events and more recently, about AI in healthcare.
+Daily, we all watch reels and posts centred on topics like personal finance, economics, business events, and, more recently, AI in healthcare.
 The ads nowadays are highly targeted, so you all must have come across the content around some, if not all, of these topics.
 Even on LinkedIn, we see thousands of AI-assisted [if not generated] posts claiming to teach you one thing or the other, demanding a following.
 If you are interested, the algorithm may be pushing more of these.

-Most often, when it comes to consuming such social media content, we see it like we would apply it right away or save it to view later [ hardly revisit ].
-Both don’t serve any meaningful purpose nor any actionable value.
-It is nice for entertainment purposes or to get occasional reality checks.
+Most often, when it comes to consuming such social media content, we see it as something we would apply right away or save to view later [hardly revisit].
+Neither serves any meaningful purpose or actionable value.
+It is nice for entertainment or as an occasional reality check.
 The real issues among many are as follows

 1. Individual-level relevance of the content